 - Drop in hours on Sunday and Thursday from 11:30am to 3:30pm

 - By Appointment on Monday and Wednesday from 3:30pm to 6:30pm.
-Please note that all appointments for Monday and Wednesdays should be made by 12pm the same day.
+Please note that all appointments for Monday and Wednesdays should be made by 4pm the day before.
 If no appointments are made for the evening advising hours, academic counselors will work normal hours 7:30am - 3:30pm.

 - To book an appointment, please email your Student Academic Counselor.